 With a letter of credit, you can pay for the goods you import while covering your trading risks.

 Import letters of credit give you an extra cover and control so you get exactly what you need, when you need it.
 You’ll know that your seller can claim payment only if they comply with all the terms in the letter of credit.

 Gives you more control

-Payment is only made against the documents you specific, which can be an important advantage when you’re buying from new suppliers.
-We have the experience to offer guidance on which documents you can ask for, and on how to word the terms.
+Payment is only made against documents you specify – an advantage when dealing with new suppliers.
+We’ll explain which documents to ask for and how to word the terms.

 Enhances your bargaining position